Where are they now? Chelsea’s XI from Mason Mount’s last U23 game

 RB: Dujon Sterling

 Sterling made two senior appearances under Antonio Conte in 2017-18 before enjoying a productive loan spell at Coventry City in League One.

-A torn hamstring and a serious illness halted the right-back’s progress in 2020, and he’s now back playing for Chelsea’s Under-23s.
+A torn hamstring and a serious illness halted the right-back’s progress in 2020 and, after further loan spells at Wigan and Blackpool, he’s now back playing for Chelsea’s Under-23s.